ElasticRun/latte/README.md

 ```

 Caveats:
-1. This will execute the job in same worker as gunicorn, and will not execute unless worker yields (socket connection or gevent.sleep).
+1. This will execute the job in same thread as gunicorn web worker, and job will not execute unless worker yields (socket connection or gevent.sleep).
 Hence, this is only compatible with gevent gunicorn worker.
-2. If web worker is killed with a sigkill (kill -9), the jobs will fail.
+2. If web worker is killed with a sigkill (kill -9), the enqueued jobs will fail.
 Use only sigterm or sigint to kill gunicorn
-3. When executed on bench console, they'll be executed as regular background jobs, and console is synchronous, and cannot execute gevent tasks while on REPL.
+3. When executed on bench console, enqueued jobs will be executed as regular background jobs, as console is synchronous, and cannot execute gevent tasks while on REPL mode.